gazebosim/gz-transport/docs/messages/messages.rst

     ignition::transport::Node node;
     std::string topic = "/foo";

-    auto pubId = node.Advertise<ignition::msgs::StringMsg>(topic);
+    auto pub = node.Advertise<ignition::msgs::StringMsg>(topic);
-    if (!pubId)
+    if (!pub)
     {
       std::cerr << "Error advertising topic [" << topic << "]" << std::endl;
       return -1;
     }

-First of all we declare a *Node* that will offer all the transport functionality.
+First of all we declare a *Node* that will offer some of the transport functionality.
 In our case, we are interested on publishing topic updates, so the first step is to announce our topic name and its type.
-Once a topic name is advertised, we can start publishing periodic messages.
+Once a topic name is advertised, we can start publishing periodic messages using the publisher object.

 .. code-block:: cpp